smartbcity/connect-im/storybook/d2/organization-page-function/desc.md

-## OrganizationPageFunction
+##  Organization Page

+Type: `OrganizationPageFunction`

-Gets a page of organizations.
+Get a page of organizations.